 Smollett's attorneys, Todd Pugh and Victor Henderson, meanwhile, tell ET: "Like any other citizen, Mr. Smollett enjoys the presumption of innocence, particularly when there has been an investigation like this one where information, both true and false, has been repeatedly leaked.
 Given these circumstances, we intend to conduct a thorough investigation and to mount an aggressive defense."

 The actor was taken into custody on Feb.
 21, ET confirmed with a Chicago Police spokesperson.
-He faces up to three years in prison.
+He faced up to three years in prison.

 Tom Ahern, the Deputy Director of News Affairs and Communications for the Chicago Police Department, tweeted the news on Thursday morning.